To help protect you from data loss, you can use Code42 to investigate attachments sent through your organization's Google Gmail user accounts.

 The following considerations apply to Gmail.
 See also the considerations applicable to all email services.

 - To allow Code42 access to Gmail, you must be a Google Workspace administrator with a Super Admin role.
-See Permissions your Google Workspace administrator needs below for more information.
+See Permissions required for the Gmail connector for more information.

 - You cannot edit the authenticating administrator information once you register the email service.
 If you need to change that information, you must deauthorize the Gmail connection and then add it again as a new connection.